kisom/kyleisom.net/source/_posts/2014-01-22-building-a-key-server.markdown

 gain anything valuable from it.
 A key server should be self-contained and govern all access to the keystore.

-The third problem was the security log and it's accessibility by the operating system.
+The third problem was the security log and its accessibility by the operating system.
 Namely, Postgres can't enforce append-only behaviour on a table (at least not that I could find).
 Ideally, a log must be trustable as a source of information.
 If an attacker can remove log